-As a property owner, it is important to understand the government’s power over that property and your legal rights as an owner.
-Eminent domain, often called condemnation, is generally identified as the power of the Commonwealth of Kentucky to take private property for a public use without the owner’s consent, conditioned upon the payment of just compensation.
+As a property owner, it’s crucial to understand the government’s power over your property and what legal rights you have.
+Eminent domain, often called condemnation, is generally identified as the power of the Commonwealth of Kentucky to take private property for public use without the owner’s consent, conditioned upon the payment of just compensation.
 Here’s more information from the skilled real estate attorneys at Skeeters, Bennett, Wilson & Humphrey.

-In general, it is very difficult to defeat the right of the Commonwealth to condemn private property.
-Therefore, the primary legal battle typically pertains to the determination of fair compensation.
-By rule, the government will first approach a property owner and propose a price that they will pay for the real estate to be acquired.
-If the property owner deems that sum unacceptable, it is beneficial to seek legal counsel.
+By rule, the government first approaches a property owner and proposes a price that it will pay for the real estate to be acquired.
+If the property owner considers that sum unacceptable, it’s beneficial to seek legal counsel.